-- D. The methods and assumptions the Group used to measure fair value are as follows: - (a) When assessing non-standard and low-complexity financial instruments, for example, debt instruments without active market, interest rate swap contracts, foreign exchange swap contracts and options, the Group adopts valuation technique that is widely used by market participants.
+- (a) When assessing non-standard and low-complexity financial instruments, for example, debt instruments without active market, interest rate swap contracts, foreign exchange swap contracts and options, the Group adopts valuation technique that is widely used by market participants.
 The inputs used in the valuation method to measure these financial instruments are normally observable in the market. - (b) The valuation of derivative financial instruments is based on valuation model widely accepted by market participants, such as present value techniques and option pricing models.
-Forward exchange contracts are usually valued based on the current forward exchange rate. - E. For the three-month periods ended March 31, 2019 and 2018, there was no transfer between Level 1 and Level 2. - F. For the three-month period ended March 31, 2019 and 2018, there was no transfer into or out from Level 3.
+Forward exchange contracts are usually valued based on the current forward exchange rate. - E. For the six-month periods ended June 30, 2019 and 2018, there was no transfer between Level 1 and Level 2. - F. For the six-month periods ended June 30, 2019 and 2018, there was no transfer into or out from Level 3.